horaklukas/modeler/README.md

 ## TODO

 ### Table
 * __resolve marking table as a group, eg. for detecting if clicked on table__
+	possible solution is creating tables as div elements, next the svg and svg use for drawing relations
-* Add text frame to table head for typing table name right after create it
+* Add text input to table head for typing table name right after create it
 * dont allow to move table outside canvas
 * <s>change mouse cursor type to four-arrow when moving table</s>